Check out our news section to learn about all that's going on at Elmira College.

 CLS majors will spend three years completing their course work and the fourth year performing hands-on training at an affiliated hospital laboratory in Rochester, Sayre, Jamestown, or Brooklyn.

 EC’s Clinical Laboratory Sciences program will prepare you to become a Clinical Laboratory Scientist (CLS), Medical Laboratory Scientist (MLS), and/or Medical Technologist (MT), jobs that are in extremely high demand at hospitals, research centers, clinics, and universities worldwide.

 After three years of coursework at EC, students in the CLS 3+1 program spend their fourth year training at one of our clinical affiliate hospitals before earning their EC degree in Clinical Laboratory Sciences.

-The CLS 3+1 program, led by molecular geneticist Dr. Amy Lyndaker, is supported by five Biology faculty and four chemistry faculty.
+The CLS 3+1 program is supported by Biology and Chemistry faculty.

 Do you have questions about the Clinical Laboratory Sciences program?
 Please contact us.